wasiqrashid/Group13_FinalProject/README.md

 Our Program uses image processing techniques to determine the presence, location, and size of a tumor from a brain MRI scan This can aid in future development of categorizing tumors as benign or malignant

 Instructions:

+- Extract the Group13_Data.zip file, revealing two folders (tumor_images and no_tumor_images)
+- Take all .jpg files from those folders and place them in a separate folder
-- Place final_tumor_finder_and_classifier.m and all MRI scan .jpg files into a single folder, and set this as the working folder in MATLAB
+- Place final_tumor_finder_and_classifier.m into the same folder as the .jpg files, and set this as the working folder in MATLAB
 - Run final_tumor_finder_and_classifier.m in MATLAB
 - For every input, "x.jpg", there will be an output, "Result x.jpg", saved to the same folder
 - The "Result x.jpg" file will provide image analysis results, as well as a final output with the brain tumor highlighted and classification/size listed

 The image is classified by the following metric: